 Categories

 Data Literacy

 If anyone is looking for a publicly certified data literacy course, I would recommend checking out the offering from SAS: SAS Training: Data Literacy Essentials.
-I know that there is a bit of a leap gap between statistical literacy and data literacy, but at least learning the jargon will stand a person in good stead for the next 5-10 years.
+I know that there is a bit of a gap between statistical literacy and data literacy, but at least learning the jargon will stand a person in good stead for the next 5-10 years.

+Categories